What is Sento?

 Open hours: 11am-11pm (closed on Tuesday)

 Although numbers of Sento has significantly decreased in Tokyo, there are still quite a few of them.
-Why don’t you visit Sento today to experience something that is deeply rooted in the Japanese culture?
+Why don’t you visit Sento today to experience the unique bathing culture that is deeply rooted in the Japanese culture?

 Stay informed of the best travel tips to Japan, the most exciting things to do and see, and the top experiences to have with the Japan Wonder Travel Newsletter.
 Every week we will introduce you to our latest content.